thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 The `input()` function at last holds the script from exiting.
 To run this script, simply run `$ python webcam_service.py`.

+* Checkpoint 1:
+The terminal should print "Press Enter to quit" after running the service.
+Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 ## Create Turtlebot Service
 Now let's create an RR service for the turtlebot.
 Create a new file and name it `turtlebot_service.py`.
 First import the RR and other essential libraries at top: